What is Leaky Gut?

 We have 22 different nutrients in our gluten sensitivity packs.
 They are all designed to turn the genes on to heal the gut.
 I’ve simplified the basics of turning the genes on to heal the gut to two things.
 One daily GS Support Packet and one scoop of colostrum powder.

 3. Change the microbiome to a healthier, non-inflammatory microbiome.
 The environment of your gut develops over time from the foods that you eat.
 You have created an environment that may be inflammatory.
 Your microbiome itself may be inflammatory.
 You have to work on two things.
 You need to change the microbiome itself while you are putting out the fire and turning the genes on to heal the gut.

 Supplements are important.
 They can help to expedite healing a leaky gut, but you can’t out supplement your diet.

 Your gut bug’s favorite food is fermented vegetable fiber.
 So your body can ferment the vegetables that you eat.
 You need to be eating a wide variety of vegetables, a rainbow of colors, leafy greens.
 Be sure there aren’t complications like histamine reactions or SIBO.
 (Small Intestinal Bacterial Overgrowth).
 Then adding in organic, raw, fermented vegetables is ok.
 You want it to have the live fermented cultures in it.

 You could also look for coconut water kefir.
 People may love their kombucha.
 Kombucha can be beneficial, but if you have a yeast issue then kombucha is not recommended for that.

 If you have unique dietary needs and medical complications it’s to bypass a lot of trial and error.
 Seek out a functional medicine practitioner or find a CGP (Certified Gluten-free Practitioner).
-You can also get a consultation package with our Clinical Services team.
 Each of us is each unique, so must our diet be to meet our individual needs when fixing leaky gut.
 But you can (and should) fix it!